Expanded shale

 In a system

-• Around 600-700 kg/m³ flooded, between LECA and lava rock for weight
+• Around 600-700 kg/m3 flooded, sitting between LECA and lava rock for weight

-• Irregular angular shape packs tighter than LECA, so a given bed holds slightly less water by void fraction
+• Irregular angular shape packs tighter than rounded LECA, so a given bed holds slightly less water by void fraction

 Notes